samyilin/dotfiles/README.md

    existing Linux box (WSL included) that:

    1. I don't have full control over, or

    2. Various configs are not empty when I start to configure, or

    3. Programs have already spewed lines to .bashrc or .bash_profile.

-2. Whenever possible, try to use links.
-This follows the previous principle. .bashrc, .bashrc_profile or .profile should be left for programs to spew lines into in a per-setup basis, hence why links.
+2. Leave shell config to the local programs to abuse.

+3. Whenever possible, use links for customizations that are not related to application abuse.

-3. Make sure it (configuration(s)) is easy to delete.
+3. Make sure it (this config) is easy to delete.
 You get rid of my setup and use your own when you understand it all without having to think twice.

    Keep in mind that removing this config won't help you uninstall packages such as vim, emacs, etc. This is the job of your package